-The mandate of CVRP is to protect the public through rigorous credentialing standards, complaints and disciplinary procedures and to ensure our professional members are meeting minimum standards of knowledge and practice by having to pass the certification competency examination.
+The mandate of CVRP is to protect the public through rigorous credentialing standards, complaints and disciplinary procedures to ensure our professional members are meeting minimum standards of knowledge and practice by passing the certification competency examination.
 Upon attaining certification with CVRP, it is the responsibility of each Registrant to maintain registration requirements as set forth in CVRP Registration Policies – click here.

 Requirements for Annual Renewal

 Certification of registration is maintained on an annual basis.
 Each year there are two primary and mandatory components:

 Each Registrant is required to attest to standards of professional behavior and ethics in the form of declarations, as specified on the Renewal Application Form.

 Each Registrant is required to provide payment of registration renewal fees by registration renewal date.

-The Registrar has the authority to conduct random registration audits for compliance without notice.
-If a registrant’s CEU maintenance record is not compliant, a written notice will be forwarded for immediate action and could result in the assessment of a registration penalty.
+The College has the authority to conduct random registration audits for compliance without notice.
+If a Registrant’s CEU maintenance record is not compliant, a written notice will be forwarded for immediate action and could result in the assessment of a registration penalty.

 Additional Requirements for Renewal at 2-year Intervals

 Additional Requirements for Renewal at 5-year Intervals

-According to registration requirements, each Registrant is required to provide an updated Vulnerable Sector Police Check (VSPC) click here.
+Each Registrant is required to provide an updated Vulnerable Sector Police Check/Criminal Police Check (VSPC) click here.
 A current VSPC must be submitted every 5 years from the date of the Registrant’s last search.
 Upon receipt, the date of the current VSPC is recorded in the Registrant’s Member Profile.

 Requirements Related to Errors and Omissions Practice Insurance